jupyter-server/jupyter_releaser/docs/source/how_to_guides/convert_repo_from_releaser.md

 <details><summary>Using PyPI trusted publisher (modern way)</summary>

-- Set up your PyPI project by [adding a trusted publisher](https://docs.pypi.org/trusted-publishers/adding-a-publisher/)
+- Set up your PyPI project by [adding a trusted publisher](https://docs.pypi.org/trusted-publishers/adding-a-publisher/) pointing to your releaser fork repository and release workflow file.
   - if you use the example workflows, the _workflow name_ is `publish-release.yml` (or `full-release.yml`) and the
     _environment_ should be left blank.
 - Ensure the publish release job as `permissions`: `id-token : write` (see the [documentation](https://docs.pypi.org/trusted-publishers/using-a-publisher/))